shivathapaa/Nepali-Date-Picker/README-spm.md

 ### The browsable calendar

-`NepaliCalendar` is the read-a-month surface rather than the pick-a-date one: it fills the frame it is given, shows both calendars' numbers and the neighbouring months' days by default, and marks the days the `events` policy closes.
+`NepaliCalendarViewController` is the read-a-month surface rather than the pick-a-date one: it fills the frame it is given, shows both calendars' numbers and the neighbouring months' days by default, and marks the days the `events` policy closes.
 Asking for the day's summary or the month's list stacks them inside the same controller, so all three share one selection.

 It takes no `selectableDates`: a calendar browses, and refusing days stays the pickers' job.